Brooke Candy: 2018–2020: Independent career and Sexorcism

-On November 7, 2018, Candy stated that releasing a first full-length album was still a possibility.
-"Because of my experience with Sony, I must have made like 60 songs and they just never let me put any of them out.
+On November 7, 2018, Candy said releasing a first full-length album was still a possibility.
+According to her, "Because of my experience with Sony, I must have made like 60 songs and they just never let me put any of them out.
 I had a full album ready to go and that kind of burnt me a little bit and put a bad taste in my mouth.
-I questioned my music and my art for a while and just stopped making it completely," Candy explained.
-"I'll release the next couple of songs but I'm planning an album and it's in the works.
+I questioned my music and my art for a while and just stopped making it completely...
+I'll release the next couple of songs but I'm planning an album and it's in the works.
 I don't want to jump ahead and say things because if things don't happen like, godammit!"
 On November 16, a new single called "Nuts" featuring American songwriter and rapper Lil Aaron was released.
 The song was written along frequent collaborator Jesse Saint John and Sarah Hudson.
 On December 12, 2018, she released a joint single along production duo Ojivolta called "Oomph".
-The music video, directed by Candy herself, debuted the same day.
-On December 25, 2018, she released a collection of unreleased tracks for free download which included a demo of Candy's 2017 single "Volcano" as well as collaborations with SOPHIE, Lakewet, and Cory Enemy among others.
-Following a promotional tour in Asia, a Takahiro Nishikawa-directed tour documentary, Tokyo Tour Diary, was premiered via Noisey on January 4, 2019.
+The music video, directed by Candy herself, debuted on the same day.
+On December 25, 2018, she released a collection of unreleased tracks for free download including a demo of her 2017 single "Volcano" and collaborations with SOPHIE, Lakewet, Cory Enemy, and other artists.
+Next was an Asian promotional tour, a Takahiro Nishikawa-directed tour documentary, Tokyo Tour Diary, which premiered on Noisey on January 4, 2019.

 On January 10, 2019, Candy confirmed that she had finished her debut album.
-It was recorded in London with English producer Oscar Scheller along with London-based American rapper Ashnikko.
-Candy spoke on her time alongside the pair: "Ashnikko is basically a savant!
-We agreed she would help with an EP if I helped with a music video, but we had three tracks done in a day… within four days we had twelve strong, cohesive songs!"
-On February 28, Candy confirmed the album was titled Sexorcism and that the first promotional single was called "Happy", which was released on March 29, 2019 along its official music video directed by Rankin.
+It was recorded in London with English producer Oscar Scheller along with American rapper Ashnikko, who is based in London.
+Candy talked about it.
+"Ashnikko is basically a savant!
+We agreed she would help with an EP if I helped with a music video, but we had three tracks done in a day... within four days we had twelve strong, cohesive songs!"
+On February 28, Candy said the album was titled Sexorcism and the first promotional single was "Happy", which came out on March 29, 2019 along its official music video directed by Rankin.
 Sexorcism was slated for a tentative September 2019 release via Sega Bodega's imprint NUXXE.
-The other singles and their music videos, "XXXTC" featuring Charli XCX and Maliibu Miitch, "Drip" featuring Erika Jayne, and "FMU" featuring Rico Nasty were released on July 2, 2019, September 10, 2019, and October 21, 2019.
-Sexorcism was released on October 25, 2019 and was promoted through a concert tour titled, Sexorcism Tour.
+The other singles and their music videos, "XXXTC" featuring Charli XCX and Maliibu Miitch, "Drip" featuring Erika Jayne, and "FMU" featuring Rico Nasty dropped on July 2, 2019, September 10, 2019, and October 21, 2019.
+Sexorcism was released on October 25, 2019 and was promoted through a concert tour, the Sexorcism Tour.
 Additional music videos for the songs, "Freak Like Me", "Nymph", "Honey Pussy", and "Cum" were released throughout 2019 and 2020.